 Photo Courtesy of Cydcor

-In the professional world, communication is key.
+In the professional world, communication is key within all areas, including project management as mentioned by colleges similar to University of Southern California.
 The benefit of having the ability to talk to people spills over into presentations, helps with day-to-day conversations, improves relationships, and aids in negotiations.
 Like most skills, interpersonal communication requires practice.

 We at Dharma Home Suites have generated this brief list of some interpersonal communication tips you can start applying into your daily life to become a better communicator.
 Better communicators can better express themselves to others, and with continued use, help you feel more comfortable in any new setting.